 Presumably there are many cardmembers who don’t use the Amex Platinum Card’s $200 airline fee credit, though I imagine a vast majority of cardmembers use the benefit on the Citi Prestige Card.
 There should be even more people using the benefit on the Sapphire Reserve Card, since all travel is covered.

 So, why the big credits and $450 annual fees?

-I don’t think breakage in the credit is the credit card companies are charging $450 annual fees with big credits.
+I don’t think breakage in the credit is the credit card companies are charging $450+ annual fees with big credits.
 Contrary to popular belief, I also don’t think Chase and Citi offer such big credits because they necessarily want you to put your travel purchases on those cards.
-The Citi Prestige Card offers triple points on airfare and hotels, while the Chase Sapphire Reserve Card will offer triple points on all airfare purchases.
+The Citi Prestige Card offers triple points on airfare and hotels, while the Chase Sapphire Reserve Card offers 3x points on travel.

 Merchant fees for Mastercard and Visa are typically under 2%, so the rewards they’re issuing on those are greater than the fees they’re typically generating.

 So, what’s the motivation?
 I suspect two factors, both of which are ultimately psychological: